 Today, Fields Corner is a transit hub served by the Ashmont branch of the MBTA Red Line, as well as several MBTA bus lines.
 This one-mile business district is encircled by unique residential neighborhoods including Fields Corner West; Meetinghouse Hill; Clam Point; and Melville Park.

-Jackey started as Executive Director of Fields Corner Main Street in December 2019, after five years at Boston University School of Visual Arts, where she earned her MS in Arts Administration.
+Jackey West Devine started as Executive Director of Fields Corner Main Street in December 2019, after five years as Administrative Coordinator at Boston University School of Visual Arts, where she also earned her MS in Arts Administration, a degree that focuses on Non-Profit Business Administration and Cultural Enrichment.

-Jackey is a fifth generation Bostonian who has lived in Dorchester for six years.
-With a background in art, and a passion for community, Jackey hopes to leverage her skill set to break down boundaries that keep people from having professional lives in the arts and to create plans that help people realize their goals.
+Jackey is a fifth generation Bostonian who has lived in Dorchester since 2014.
+With a background in art, and a passion for community, Jackey hopes to leverage her skill set to break down boundaries that keep Dorchester residents from having a connection with the arts, increase civic engagement and to create plans that help small business people realize their goals.